 Out of 829 roster players at this point this season, 296 were acquired by their teams via the draft.
 That represents 36% of all players and the most frequent acquisition method.

 Trading has become much more complicated than in the past.
 With all the different types of conditions that teams add to trades, whether it’s team performance or player performance, trade conditions have gotten incredibly specific and complex.

-The Golden Knights and Chicago Blackhawks are the leaders in roster players acquired via trade.
-With 13 players on their opening night roster acquired through trades with other teams, this represents 57% of a 23-man NHL roster.
-The Ottawa Senators are next with 12 traded players, and four more teams are tied with 10.
+The Montreal Canadiens and Chicago Blackhawks are the leaders in roster players acquired via trade.
+With 12 and 11 players on their roster acquired through trades with other teams respectively, this represents about 50% of a 23-man NHL roster.
+The Ottawa Senators, Avalanche, and Golden Knights are next with 10 traded players.

-Out of 815 roster players on opening night this season, 216 were acquired by their teams via trade.
-That represents 27% of all players and the third most frequent acquisition method.
+Out of 829 roster players this season, 215 were acquired by their teams via trade.
+That represents 26% of all players and the third most frequent acquisition method.